Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Introduction

-The idea of the present paper is based on the method presented in the seminal paper by Delyon and Hu \cite{delyon_simulation_2006}.
-In here, the authors exchanged the intractable guiding drift term $\nabla_{x = X_t} \log p_{T-t}(x,v)$ in the stochastic differential equation (SDE) for the conditioned diffusion with the guiding drift term in the SDE for a Brownian bridge $(BB_t)_{t\geq 0}$ conditioned at $BB_T = v$.
+The idea of the present paper is based on the method presented in the paper by Delyon and Hu \cite{delyon_simulation_2006}, and, in the geometric setting, the paper \cite{jensen_simulation_2021}.
+When conditioning a diffusion with transition density $p_t$ to hit a point $v$ at time $T>0$, the intractable guiding drift term $\nabla_{x = X_t} \log p_{T-t}(x,v)$ in the stochastic differential equation (SDE) for the conditioned diffusion can be exchanged with the guiding drift term in the SDE for a Brownian bridge.
+This paper extends this idea to Lie groups and homogeneous spaces.

-Geometric statistics and probability on non-linear spaces is still a widely unexplored domain.
-It can be mentioned as an example that a closed form expression for the transition density of a Brownian motion is only known on a limited amount of geometries.
-Examples of these geometries include: Euclidean spaces (zero curvature), hyper-spheres (constant positive curvature), and hyperbolic spaces (constant negative curvature).
-Thompson \cite{thompson2018brownian} showed how guiding to the nearest point yielded an approximation of the transition density (heat kernel) of a Brownian motion on Riemannian manifolds.
-More generally, Thompson obtained an expression of the integrated heat kernel over a submanifold by conditioning a Brownian motion to end up in the submanifold at a fixed positive time.